 Eating foods rich in purines, such as meat, shellfish, and sweetbreads.

-Your health care provider will examine the affected joint, evaluate your pain, and may ask if there is any history of gout in your family.
-Your health care provider may take a sample of fluid from the affected joint, draw blood for a blood test, or take x-rays to rule out other possibilities.
+Your doctor will examine the affected joint, evaluate your pain, and may ask if there is any history of gout in your family.
+Your doctor may take a sample of fluid from the affected joint, draw blood for a blood test, or take x-rays to rule out other possibilities.

-Your health care provider may give you ibuprofen or another nonsteroidal anti-inflammatory drug (NSAID) to help with the pain and swelling.
+Your doctor may give you ibuprofen or another nonsteroidal anti-inflammatory drug (NSAID) to reduce pain and swelling.
 You must avoid alcohol and foods that trigger your attacks.
 Besides NSAIDs, you may receive other drugs.
 Colchicine can help treat an acute attack and prevent future attacks but has serious side effects.
-Corticosteroids, corticotropin and intra-articular corticosteroids are also used, particularly in patients who have contraindications to NSAIDs and colchicine.
+Corticosteroids, corticotropin, and intra-articular corticosteroids are also used, particularly in patients who have contraindications to NSAIDs and colchicine.
+The Food and Drug Administration (FDA) has approved other medications to treat gout, including allopurinol (Zyloprim), febuxostat (Ulonic), and pegloticase (Krystexxa).
 Most rheumatologists use combination therapy to treat acute gout.
 In a patient without complications, NSAIDs are the preferred therapy.
 These drugs help control gout but do not cure it.